 Are the data ever perfect?

 That’s a good question.
 MODIS has now been going on for, what, 21 years, and they’re on collection 6?
-[Collection 7 is slated for release in spring 2021.]
 No, I think there is always room to improve the algorithms and the processing.
 What you hope doesn’t happen is that you don’t go backwards.
 I’ve seen a lot of cases where you fix one thing and, in fixing that, you break something else.
 What is important is that you benchmark the performance of any given set of algorithms, decide whether the discrepancies that are going to exist someplace are worth the risk of changing everything, and then re-benchmark once you do that change.
 It’s perfectly reasonable to think that you could reprocess almost indefinitely.
 I don’t think in HLS we have a plan to do that.
 We are planning to reprocess in the Spring, once the provisional goes to final, and then we may reprocess again in the future, but that depends on resources and need.

 I read that it took several years to get to this point — the provisional release of the data.
 Were there unique challenges that programmers had to overcome?